UKGovernmentBEIS/inspect_ai/tools.html.md

-Various errors can occur during tool execution, especially when interacting with the file system or network or when using [Sandbox Environments](agents.qmd#sec-sandbox-environments) to execute code in a container sandbox.
+Various errors can occur during tool execution, especially when interacting with the file system or network or when using [Sandbox Environments](sandboxing.qmd) to execute code in a container sandbox.
 As a tool writer you need to decide how you’d like to handle error conditions.
 A number of approaches are possible:

 1. Notify the model that an error occurred to see whether it can recover.